duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_basic_tutorial.md

 ## Basic Goodie Tutorial

+**If you've already completed the [Quick Start](https://duck.co/duckduckhack/goodie_quickstart)**, you are well prepared for this section.
+Things will Here you will learn more about what you can do with Goodie.
+While much of the steps will be familiar, we recommend starting from step one and creating a new Goodie from scratch.

+**If you are more experienced with DDH**, there is no need to go back and do the Quick Start tutorial.
+This section will cover all the information you need to develop a Goodie.

+## Goal
 In this tutorial, we'll be making a Goodie Instant Answer that checks the number of characters in a given search query.
 The end result  works [like this](https://duckduckgo.com/?q=chars+How+many+characters+are+in+this+sentence%3F) and will look like this:

 <!-- /summary -->